Shabnapm99/RecipeSharingPlatform/README.md

   Used to generate concise recipe summaries at the click of a button, helping users quickly understand the recipe without reading long instructions.

 ### 🚀 How It Enhances User Experience
-- Makes searching easier and more accessible through voice input.
+- **Voice Search:** Makes finding recipes faster and more accessible using voice input via the Web Speech API.
-- Saves time by providing AI-generated recipe summaries.
+- **AI Summaries:** Saves time by providing concise, AI-generated recipe summaries with the Gemini API.
-- Adds modern, intelligent features that improve overall usability.
+- **Smart Features:** Adds modern, intelligent functionality—like timers, ingredient checklists, and share/print options—that improve usability and engagement.

 ## 🚀 Setup Instructions
 ### Prerequisites